-Here are some of the top social determinants of health and why they are so important:
+Here are some of the top social determinants of health and why they’re so important:

-Socioeconomic status measures a person’s social, economic, and work status.
-It can have a substantial effect on access to health care as well as healthy (or unhealthy) behaviors.
-For example, studies have shown that socioeconomic status is linked to a surprising number of employee physical health problems including cardiovascular disease, hypertension, diabetes, and cancer.
+Economic stability is probably the most important SDOH.
+It measures a person’s social, economic, and work status.
+It can have a big effect on access to health care as well as healthy (or unhealthy) behaviors.
+For example, studies have shown that socioeconomic status is linked to a surprising number of employee physical health problems including heart disease, hypertension, diabetes, and cancer.

-Additionally, people with low-income status may find it difficult to pay co-payments, deductibles, or other out-of-pocket health care costs, which may prevent them from seeking and receiving care.
-Because of this, unaddressed medical issues can worsen, eventually requiring more expensive, urgent or emergency care later.
-When we know an employee’s socioeconomic status, we’re better able to address his/her barriers to care while still providing the medical attention and support that they need.
+Also, it may be harder for people with low-income status to pay co-payments, deductibles, or other health care costs, which could prevent them from getting the care the need.
+Because of this, ignored medical issues can get worse, eventually requiring more expensive, urgent or emergency care later.
+When we know how stable an employees is financially, we can address barriers to care while still giving the medical attention and support that they need.

-Knowing the number of employees that live in rural areas can be very helpful when implementing a personalized population health management program.
-Providing guided programs online or over the phone are excellent options for employees who have limited access to in-person care.
+Knowing the number of employees that live in rural areas can be very helpful when implementing an integrated health management program.
+Providing guided programs online or over the phone are good options for employees who don’t have easy access to in-person care.

 Social Support Networks